carlluck/rsqsim-analysis/catalogs/rundir2585/rotated_ruptures_m6p6_vert_ss_surface/README.md

 # Bruce 2585 Rotated Rupture Variability, M6.6 SS

 This exercise uses translations and rotations to estimate ground motion variability from different sources.
 We begin by selecting a subset of similar ruptures which match a set of criteria (in this case, M6.6, Vertical Strike-Slip with Surface Rupture).
 Each rupture is then reoriented such that its strike (following the Aki & Richards 1980 convention) is 0 degrees (due North, dipping to the right for normal or reverse ruptures).
-For each site, ruptures are translated such that their centroid is directly North of the site, and their Joyner-Boore distance  (rJB) is as specified (we consider 2 distance[s] here).
+For each site, ruptures are translated such that their scalar seismic moment centroid is directly North of the site, and their Joyner-Boore distance (rJB) is as specified (we consider 2 distance[s] here).

 We then  perform various rotations.
 We rotate the rupture in place around its centroid, holding the site-to-source centroid path and rJB constant (henceforth 'Rupture Strike').
 We also rotate ruptures around the site, holding rJB and source orientation relative to the site constant but sampling different various paths (henceforth 'Path').
 We do this for each unique combination of Rupture Strike, Path, Joyner-Boore Distance, Site, and Rupture.